-This Slow Cooker Kung Pao Chicken is perfect for weeknight dinners.
-Chicken thighs are simmered in a spicy sauce and finished off with crisp sautéed red peppers and crunchy peanuts.
-Yum!
+Slow Cooker Kung Pao Chicken is perfect for weeknight dinners.
+Chicken simmered in a spicy sauce and finished off with crisp sautéed red peppers and crunchy peanuts.

 Tidbit of information for you: I’m not a big peanut fan.
 Is anyone really???
 I feel like they are at the bottom of the nut totem pole.
-For me, almonds will always top that list.
-(I like mine raw and unseasoned).
-Followed by cashews, pistachios, and macadamia nuts.
-However, I do enjoy the topping of peanuts on kung pao chicken.
-You could also use cashews, but I feel good giving peanuts some love where they deserve it – Here, in peanut butter, and on top of pad thai.
+For me, almonds will always top that list, followed by cashews, pistachios, and macadamia nuts.
+However, I do enjoy peanuts on top of my kung pao chicken.
+You could also use cashews, but I feel good giving peanuts some love where they actually deserve it – aka in this recipe, in peanut butter, and on top of pad thai.

 Unfortunately, this isn’t a total dump and go slow cooker recipe.
 There’s a teensy bit of work involved before and after everything goes into the crockpot – But trust me, it’s not a lot of work, and these tips will really help you get the most out of this slow cooker version of kung pao chicken.

 First, we brown the chicken before adding it to the slow cooker.
 This helps to hold the chicken bits together.
 If we skipped this step, we would end up with shredded kung pao chicken.
 Not really what we’re going for here.
-You can definitely brown the chicken the night before.
+If you’re short on time in the morning, you can definitely brown the chicken the night before.
 Then, in the morning, just toss the sauce and chicken together in the slow cooker, turn it on, and you’re good to go.

-The other step we can’t sidestep here: Sautéing the red peppers.
-In order to maintain crisp peppers, I like to quick sauté them at the end, and then add them to the finished kung pao.
+The other step we can’t skip here is sautéing the red peppers and zucchini.
+In order to maintain crisp vegetables, I like to quick sauté them at the end, and then add them to the finished kung pao.
 This really helps to maintain the texture of the dish, and it’s quick!
-The peppers will be ready in five minutes flat.
+The veggies will be ready in five minutes flat.
 I like to prepare them while I’m cooking the rice to serve alongside this yummy dish.

 Slow Cooker Kung Pao Chicken

-- 1 ½ pounds boneless skinless chicken thighs, cut into 1-inch cubes
+- 1 ½ pounds boneless, skinless chicken thighs or breasts cut into 1-inch cubes

 - 1/3 cup water